 1. Gain awareness

 The first step to moving from anxious to secure is to understand how both styles work.
-If you have gotten this far in the article, you are already making process.
+If you have gotten this far in the article, you are already making progress.
 Gaining awareness is the first step because if you don’t know the symptoms of having an anxious attachment, you will not take the steps to change it.
 As I wrote last week, in order to attain most things in life, you must figure out what is getting in the way.
 The first step forward for those who have anxious attachment issues is to fully understand what anxious attachment is and the dynamics at play.

 This may mean looking deep into one’s childhood and understanding the interpersonal relationships that were at play.
 It may mean journaling and self-reflection on how past relationships have gone.
 It may mean reading many of the books out there on attachment theory.
 The point is to gain an outer understanding of what the research has found and to combine it with an inner understanding that is relevant to your unique situation.
 Self-reflection is key.